 Upon reading that “verse” (“I urge you to think twice”), your followers in the distant future recognize it as the key to peace, fulfillment and happiness.

 “Our founder has urged us to think twice,” they say.
-Thus, they develop a daily discipline where no decision is ever made without thinking twice.
+Thus, they develop a daily discipline where they never think twice before every decision.
 They write books about various techniques for achieving success at thinking twice.
 They create mnemonics that all begin with the letter T to help them put “think twice” into action.
 And, they develop a 12-step plan to help failed “twicers” get back on the wagon.

 Then some innovative group realizes if thinking twice is good, then three times must be even better.
 And the “thricers” are born!